-Cleveland School of Dance, the official school of the Cleveland Ballet, will hold a fundraiser, Friday, October 26th, to benefit future events and performances.
-The school, helmed by Artistic Director and former Cleveland San Jose Ballet Principal Dancer, Gladisa Guadalupe, will also begin classes September 4th, at their new location in Bedford Heights, OH.
+Cleveland School of Dance, the official school of the Cleveland Ballet, will hold a fundraiser tonight, October 26th, to benefit future events and performances.
+The school, helmed by Artistic Director and former Cleveland San Jose Ballet Principal Dancer, Gladisa Guadalupe, started classes September 4th, at their new location in Bedford Heights, OH.

 This fundraising event was made possible by Cleveland School of Dance board member, and Concert Master of the Cleveland Orchestra, William Preucil, who has graciously agreed to play the White Swan pas de deux from the ballet SwanLake.
 Mr. Preucil will be accompanied by two dancers from Moscow and trained at the Bolshoi, who will be performing the pas de deux.